Ensure every child feels nurtured, supported and safe

 In our school the Designated Safeguarding Leads are as follows:

 Mrs S Reynolds (Headteacher & DSL)

-Mrs S Downing (Assistant Headteacher & Additional DSL)
+Mrs S Downing (Assistant Headteacher & Deputy DSL)

-On very rare occasions Social Care, whilst undertaking an investigation under S47 of the Children Act 1989, may want to speak to a child without parents’ knowledge.
-This decision would be made by the police and social care, we are required to work collaboratively with partner agencies and would therefore cooperate with direction given.
-This would however always only be done in situations where a child might be at immediate risk of harm.
+On very rare occasions, Social Care, whilst undertaking an investigation under S47 of the Children Act 1989, may want to speak to a child without their parents’ knowledge.
+This decision would be made by the police and social care.
+We are required to work collaboratively with partner agencies and would therefore cooperate with direction given.
+This would, however, always only be done in situations where a child might be at immediate risk of harm.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

 Child Protection Policy